 “Whilst it was planned, it was hardly an example of criminal genius.”

 The offence of impersonating a police officer is dealt with under Section 546D of the NSW Crimes Act.

 - Claiming to be a police officer in order to ‘arrest’ someone;

 - Pretending to be a police officer in order to obtain a witness statement or information relating to the commission of a crime;

 - Claiming to be a police officer in order to stop a vehicle;

 - Pretending to be a police officer and conducting a search on someone or their property

 A person is not guilty if the impersonation was purely for satirical purposes.

-Taking into account the defendant’s lack of previous convictions, his personal circumstances and the unsophisticated nature of his attempt, the Magistrate gave him the benefit of a two-year section 10 good behaviour bond – which means he escapes a criminal conviction.
+Taking into account the defendant’s lack of previous convictions, his personal circumstances and the unsophisticated nature of his attempt, the Magistrate gave him the benefit of a two-year section 10 good behaviour bond (section 10 now replaced by a section 10 dismissal or conditional release order) – which means he escapes a criminal conviction.